bwinnett12/FETCH/README.md

 #### TODO
 - [ ] Implement an algorithm for output of puller
+- [ ] Make resetting of indexes optional
 - [ ] Add more optional parameters within the command utility and config file

 - [ ] Codon align selected genes PAL2NAL